tiesebarrell/tiesebarrell.github.io/_drafts/There-is-no-Execution-Model.md

 How about error handling?
 Consider the cases you need to account for.
 Are they handled in a specific way, flow wise?
 In other words: do we define a way to deal with them at the functional level, by specifying which activities are performed if they occur?
 If so, model them in your process (at least in the [fully detailed abstraction level][silver-level-2], depending on the audience and the importance).
 Functional handling of these cases belongs in the process model.
 If the power goes out in the data center, then what?
 Revert to the default behaviour of your process execution tooling, which should be: transaction cannot be committed, so roll back to last known correct state.
 Continue after resolution of the error by re-attempting.
 This has nothing to do with the process, we still want to handle this in the same way.
 No alternative path is defined for this in the process.

-## There is execution, but no execution model TODO
+## Execution, without execution model

 We may need different views on our processes, showing different levels of abstraction.
-We require that these models are consistent, especially where they interact in the process architecture.
-Despite different views, there ultimately is a business process model that can be traced from inception to technical execution.
+We require that these models are consistent, especially where they interact with other processes in the process architecture.
+Despite having different views, ultimately there is a business process model that can be traced from inception to technical execution.

 Our models collectively detail all of the activities we recognise, including alternative paths that may be followed, any events we must respond to and how each model collaborates with others.
-We need that level of detail because it specifies how the process is handled: what we (don't do) and when we do that.
+We need that level of detail because it specifies how the process is handled: what we (don't) do and when we do it.

 We aim for a close relationship between the execution of a process and the functional design thereof.
-There is no reason why the process models we execute should look any different than the business perception of those processes - we are executing the business process.
-So even though there is no execution model, we will gladly take an appropriately designed model and execute it.
+There is no reason why the process models we execute should look any different from the business' perception of those processes - we are executing the business process.
+So even though there is no *execution model*, we will gladly take an appropriately designed model and execute it.

-[executable-model]: /assets/images/posts/process-automation.jpg  "Executable model"
 [models-wrong-useful]: https://www.quotes.net/quote/58494 "Essentially, all models are wrong, but some are useful."
 [domain-driven-design]: http://dddcommunity.org/learning-ddd/what_is_ddd/ "What is Domain-Driven Design?"
 [developer-friendly-bpm]: https://assets.contentful.com/vpidbgnakfvf/6p6BMD74WWEcGGGq2cS0AS/918c367d9ed94070ad95886b651c1cac/Developer-Friendly_BPM.pdf "Developer-friendly Business Process Management"